 Yog Temple is a center where we live spirituality and strive for the universal healing of our clients.
 We work at all levels and combine different health practices like Yoga, Ayurveda, and energetical healing into a holistic approach.
 We are not a western medicine clinic, nor do we use such methods of healing.

 What does Yog Temple mean?

-‘Yog’ is the original expression, which has been transformed into ‘yoga’ in the West because of language difficulties.
+‘Yog’ is the original expression, which has been transformed into ‘yoga’ in the West because of language and pronunciation difficulties.

 Yog is the spiritual heritage of India, which was passed down to us from our very first ancestors.
 The knowledge of Yog was first written down in the Vedas (ancient texts from the Vedic culture of India).
 Yog includes physical, mental and spiritual practices.

 Temple is a place where spiritual practices are performed.
 In the meaning of Ashram, it also refers to as a place where one tries to approach his (spiritual) goal.
 Originally, a temple was not a place of worshiping but a place to recharge your energies.

-Nipun, our Indian yoga teacher, will teach you in the traditional roots of this ancient way of life and show you how this can be integrated into a modern life.
-Nipun’s sequencing is safe and made available for all levels of yoga practitioners, whether it is your first day of practicing yoga or first day of your tenth year.
+Nipun, our Indian yoga teacher, teaches the traditional roots of this ancient way of life and shows you how this can be integrated into a modern lifestyle.
+Nipun’s sequencing is safe and made available for all levels of yoga practitioners, whether it is your first day of practicing yoga or the first day of your tenth year.
 Everyone will have fun, stretching, bending and twisting on their mats.

 At Yog Temple, we aim to go beyond the practice of asanas and dive deep into the spiritual aspects of Yoga.
 This will bring a sense of fullness into your yoga journey.
 We also share the knowledge of Ayurveda, chakra awakening and our very own experience of yoga and recovery.
-Like this we connect to our students on a deeper level.
+Like this, we connect to our students on a deeper level.
 Yoga is truly a science of right living.
 It starts by bringing all body functions into perfect coordination.
 Yoga integrates our mental and emotional levels with the physical body and helps us to live a harmonious life.

-Our second focus is on alternative healing methods.
 Originally the term ‘medicine’ points to the center of man, same as the stem of the word ‘meditation’.
-Meditation still aims for self centration.
-In modern medicine this approach was lost in the course of its rather short history.
+Meditation still aims for self-centration.
+In modern medicine, this approach was lost in the course of its rather short history.
 We still find traces of the ‘re-centering’ in the word ‘remedy’.
-It originates form the latin word ‘remedium’, which means ‘back-to-center’.
+It originates from the Latin word ‘remedium’, which means ‘back-to-centre’.
 In our healing center, we take on this approach and try to bring our clients back to the center.
-We can do this by using different healing methods.
-In summary, we can apply and combine different approaches in our retreats and individual treatments to find the best approach for each individual.
+At Yog Temple, we work with Yoga, Ayurveda, Shamanism, Reiki and Psycho-energetical Kinesiology.

 Founder of Yog Temple, Reiki Master, CYT 500 with YAI

-Nipun was born in an Indian Brahmin family in New Delhi.
-Being an Indian he is practicing yoga since childhood.
-He was introduced to Yoga at the age of eight and grew up learning yoga from highly experienced and educated Indian Gurus.
-Furthermore he is a Yoga Alliance International CYT 500 (Certified Yoga Teacher) and a Reiki practitioner.
-In Yog Temple he teaches asana, breathing techniques, mantra chanting and meditation.
+Nipun was born in an Indian Brahman family in New Delhi.
+Being an Indian he is practicing Yoga since childhood.
+He was introduced to Yoga at the age of eight and grew up learning Yoga from highly experienced and educated Indian Gurus.
+Furthermore, he is a Yoga Alliance International CYT 500 (Certified Yoga Teacher) and a Reiki practitioner.
+At Yog Temple he teaches asana, breathing techniques, mantra chanting, yoga philosophy and meditation.
 His experience in practicing and teaching Hatha and Ashtanga Vinyasa helps him to provide an enriching exposure to the students.
 Summing up his traditional style of delivering deep yogic concepts enables him to make you experience Yoga in its purest form.